rome/tools/GOVERNANCE.md

 ### Manager

-An manager has additional privileges over a core contributor.
+A manager has additional privileges over a core contributor.
 They serve to control and maintain sensitive project assets, and to act as tiebreakers in the event of disagreements.
 These additional privileges include:

 - Access to the [@romejsdev Twitter account](https://twitter.com/romejsdev)
 - Administration privileges on the [Rome GitHub org](https://github.com/romejs)